 Candidates for the degree must possess a bachelor's degree from an accredited institution.
 The program welcomes applicants from a variety of disciplines and fields.
-The M.S. in Leadership Education may be earned in an area emphasis in Leadership Development or a Teaching and Extension Education Specialization.
 Programs are planned to meet individual student background experiences and desired graduate program goals.
-An ALEC Master's degree may be pursued in the areas described below.
+Students may choose a specialization within the M.S. program (though it is not required or expected).

 Teaching and Extension Education Specialization

 The Teaching and Extension Education specialization prepares students for careers in community college or university teaching, public school teaching, outreach programs and Cooperative Extension.
 The specialization is valuable to international students planning teaching careers, as well as for individuals providing educational services.
-Teaching and extension courses range from teaching strategies to program planning and use of technology in education.
+Teaching and extension courses focus on teaching strategies, program planning, adult education, innovation, and use of technology in learning.

 - Option I includes a thesis, Credit Hours 30